-When a member of the faculty or academic staff terminates his or her relationship with the university, a separation letter with benefits information and a "termination checklist" will be sent to the employee.
+When a member of the faculty or academic staff terminates their relationship with the university, a separation letter with benefits information and a "termination checklist" will be sent to the employee.
 This checklist is a reminder to the employee to return keys, parking permits, rental textbooks, departmental property, etc.